MaskedSpeech: Context-aware Speech Synthesis with Masking Strategy: Experiments

 \subsection{A Case Study}

-Fig.~\ref{fig:mels} shows the mel-spectrograms of the synthesized speech of three different models and the natural recording.
-Each sub-figure shows the concatenated mel-spectrograms of previous, current, and following sentences with distinct silence as the boundary, only the central speech is the synthetic audio.
+Fig.~\ref{fig:mels} shows the mel-spectrograms of the speech synthesized by three different models and natural recording.
+Each sub-figure shows the concatenated mel-spectrograms of previous and current sentences with distinct silence as the boundary.
+The previous sentence is natural recording and the second sentence is the synthetic audio.
 Fig.~\ref{fig:mels} (d) shows that the speaking speed of the nature recording is relatively faster and the fundamental frequency is lower.
 MaskedSpeech perceives this property according to the contextual semantic and acoustic features and generates speech with a relatively faster speaking rate and lower pitch.
+This makes the prosodic transition of the consecutive sentences sound continuous and meaningful.